What Makes a Great Website in 2025? The Do’s and Don’ts

 Does Your Business Even Need a Website Anymore?

 Before we get started, let's address the elephant in the room.
-You might be thinking, "Uh, it’s 2024.
+You might be thinking, "Uh, it’s 2025.
 Social media is free.
-I can promote myself and my business on one of those platforms.
+I can promote my services or products on one of those platforms.
 Do I even need a website?"

 The short answer?
 UH, YES!

-Websites will always be meaningful.
-A powerfully designed website gives people 24/7 access to your offerings and services.
-It helps you build trust among your potential clients.
-It provides a global reach beyond a local audience and gives you insight into user behavior.
+A website provides people with 24/7 access to your offerings and services, helping you build trust among your potential clients.
+It provides reach beyond a local audience and gives you insight into user behavior.
 It is an indispensable tool for showcasing your business identity and making sales.

 Social media is excellent for promoting your business and marketing, but you’re often at war with an invisible puppeteer: the algorithm.
 The algorithm is a set of rules determining what specific content or type of content appears on someone’s feed.
-It incorporates many factors like user activity, post information, time, location, and device (to name a few).
+It incorporates various factors, including user activity, post information, time, location, and device (to name a few).
 And guess what?
 It is ALWAYS changing.

 If you don’t already have a website, we recommend you check out our previous blog post, 7 Reasons Why Every Small Business Needs a Website.
-This is a beneficial guide to assist you in getting started and explains in detail what to keep in mind.
+This is a beneficial guide to help you get started, explaining in detail what to consider.
 If you have questions about what you should look for in a website designer before you hire them, we’ve got you covered there, too!
 This post is mainly for businesses that already have a website.

 Learn the Do’s and Don’ts to Refresh Your Website

 Knowing what you can do with your site to set your business apart and cut through the noise is challenging in this digital age.
 But guess what?
-You can do plenty of things to polish up your existing website and ensure it’s attracting and engaging your potential clients!
+You can take several steps to refine your existing website and ensure it attracts and engages your potential clients.

 Keep reading to learn Design Powers do’s and don’ts for refreshing the website you already have!